 Are you a guitarist or interested in learning to play a musical instrument?
 Sound Crew in Kichijoji has an impressive collection of guitars, keyboards, saxophones, and music CDs, every musician’s dream!
 It might even be a good place to grab a few music-related accessories as souvenirs.

 If you’ve seen Studio Ghibli’s Spirited Away, you may remember that Chihiro crosses a river to reach the spirit world.
-The river and bridge that inspired this magic moment of the movie is in Kichijoji, so be sure to check it out while you are in Inokashira Park.
+The river and bridge that inspired this magic moment of the movie are said to be here in Kichijoji, so be sure to check it out while you are in Inokashira Park.

 — 三鷹の森ジブリ美術館 (@GhibliML) July 8, 2017

 Fans of Studio Ghibli can’t miss this!
 Just past Inokashira Park is the Studio Ghibli Museum where you can see models from the movies, browse for merchandise, and eat themed food.
-It’s a lovely trip for Ghibli fans on a rainy day.
+The museum is small, but lovely.
+One thing you need be aware of – tickets must be bought months in advance as the museum is insanely popular.

-Grabbing souvenirs is an important part of your trip, and Kichijoji has a lot of unique and cool souvenirs that you’ll love.
-Visit shopping streets such as Sunroad and Harmonica Yokocho and keep an eye out for local goodies that would make great gifts.
+Grabbing souvenirs is an important part of your trip, and Kichijoji has a lot of cool souvenirs that you’ll love.
+They can be found in shopping streets such as Sunroad and the small streets leading to Inokashira park.
 Yuzawaya Department Store also has a good selection of souvenirs.

 It’s easy enough to see a movie in Japan if you don’t speak Japanese.
-As long as the movie was originally in English, just ask for “jimaku” (subtitles).
+As long as the movie was originally in English, just ask for a projection with “jimaku” (subtitles).

 If you’re a temple and shrine enthusiast, then why not visit the six temples and seven shrines around Kichijoji to pray for good luck to each of the gods?
 You can take your own personal board with you to collect a stamp at every stop and see some beautiful Japanese architecture.
 Check out the link below for an itinerary!

 Be sure to try it while you’re in Japan!
-Karaoke is cheapest in the daytime, but there are also sets that include alcoholic drinks if you want to make a night of it.
+Karaoke is cheapest during daytime, but there are also sets that include alcoholic drinks if you want to make a night of it.
 Karaoke buildings in Kichijoji include Karaoke Ban Ban, Big Echo, and Karaoke Room Uta Hiroba.

 For a pleasant look at art in a gallery, visit the Kichijoji Art Museum.
 Here, you’ll see photographs and paintings collected from various artists and interesting sculptures, and there are interactive activities available, too, such as workshops.
 This is perfect if you’re in the mood for a quiet walk around a gallery admiring beautiful artworks.